 The Best Method To Pay Off Debt

-While you are young and healthy(er), you should be using this time to pay off your debts as soon as humanly possible.
-Pick up a side hustle, and sell everything that you no longer use.
-Host yard sales, get on a budget (It’s Time To Budget Like A Boss!) and bear down to destroy this debt.
+While you are young and healthy, you should be using this time to pay off your debts as soon as humanly possible.
+Pick up a side hustle, and sell everything you no longer use.
+Host yard sales, get on a budget and bear down to destroy this debt.

 Do not pay the extra 10% tax penalty by pulling your money out early in any circumstance.
 There is always an alternative to taking from or borrowing from your 401k.
 However, you are an adult and you are going to do what you want.
 If you are determined to take from your retirement, at least take a loan from it instead.
 Force yourself to repay your future self with interest.

 - Take the time to contact your credit card company to negotiate a better interest rate.
 If the first person you talk to refuses to negotiate, ask for their supervisor and explain your situation.
 It never hurts to ask!